OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 We're looking for a secret string stored somewhere inside the app, so the next step is to look inside.
 First, unzip the APK file (`unzip UnCrackable-Level1.apk -d UnCrackable-Level1`) and look at the content.
 In the standard setup, all the Java bytecode and app data is in the file `classes.dex` in the app root directory (`UnCrackable-Level1/`).
 This file conforms to the Dalvik Executable Format (DEX), an Android-specific way of packaging Java programs.
 Most Java decompilers take plain class files or JARs as input, so you need to convert the classes.dex file into a JAR first.
 You can do this with `dex2jar` or `enjarify`.

 Once you have a JAR file, you can use any free decompiler to produce Java code.
 In this example, we'll use the [CFR decompiler](https://www.benf.org/other/cfr/ "CFR decompiler").
-CFR is under active development, and brand-new releases are available on the author's website.
+CFR releases are available on the author's website.
 CFR was released under an MIT license, so you can use it freely even though its source code is not available.

 The easiest way to run CFR is through [apkx](0x08a-Testing-Tools.md#apkx), which also packages `dex2jar` and automates extraction, conversion, and decompilation.
 Run it on the APK and you should find the decompiled sources in the directory `Uncrackable-Level1/src`.
 To view the sources, a simple text editor (preferably with syntax highlighting) is fine, but loading the code into a Java IDE makes navigation easier.
 Let's import the code into IntelliJ, which also provides on-device debugging functionality.